Oxybenzone, Octinoxate, Avobenzone, and More Sunscreen & Body Care Ingredients to Avoid

-There are no federal regulations defining the use of words like ‘natural’ or ‘green’ when it pertains to biodegradable sunscreens, personal care products or cosmetics.
-Some brands will add a very small percentage of an ingredient in their products, then put safe, natural, green or organic on the label.
-This is not only misleading, but is not cool!
-The chemist, the explorer and the environmentalist all wish for a world where every consumer reads the ingredients panel of every product they choose to use… and begins to pick out some ingredients that may not only be harmful to your body, but also to our fragile marine environment.
-Here are some key body care and sunscreen ingredients to avoid that we’d like you to be conscious of:
+Did you know that there are no federal regulations defining the use of words like ‘natural’ or ‘green’ when it pertains to biodegradable sunscreens, body care products or cosmetics?
+Some brands will add a very small percentage of an ingredient in their products, then put safe, natural, green or organic on the label; a misleading practice that means products are not actually safe for your body or our planet.

 Benzophenone-3, also know as Oxybenzone